AndrewOwens121/OOP-assignment1/README.md

 ##Feature
-The feature I am most proud of in this assignment is the Sonar and using the guidelines of the assignment to implement all of its functionality, as you can see below the only ships that light up on the Sonar , are those within the scope of the radar , I implemented this feature using co-ordinate geometry, trigonometry, and the Unit circle.
+The feature I am most proud of in this assignment is the Sonar and using the guidelines of the assignment to implement all of its functionality, as you can see below the only ships that light up on the Sonar , are those within the scope of the sonar , I implemented this feature using co-ordinate geometry, trigonometry, and the Unit circle.
 ![alt tag](http://i.imgur.com/PVuXyPz.png)

-1. First I began by drawing the sonar using vertex , then used pushMatrix, popMatrix, translate and rotate to move (translate) the radar to the window in the sketch , and rotate the shape using a variable which is incremented once per frame (rotate speed can be increased by user using the controlP5 librarys slider).
-This basically gave me a radar spinning around which looks good but had little functionality
+1. First I began by drawing the sonar using vertex , then used pushMatrix, popMatrix, translate and rotate to move (translate) the sonar to the window in the sketch , and rotate the shape using a variable which is incremented once per frame (rotate speed can be increased by user using the controlP5 librarys slider).
+This basically gave me a sonar spinning around which looks good but had little functionality
 ```
 pushMatrix();
     translate(x[0], x[1]);